-Vegetarian Instant Pot Baked Beans are a delicious and easy side dish for any time of the year.
+Vegetarian Pressure Cooker Baked Beans are a delicious and easy side dish for any time of the year.
 This no soak instant pot baked bean recipe has a sweet and smoky flavor.
 This hearty dish will have you coming back for a second helping.

 Honestly, this recipe title cracks me up.
 I mean we are saying “baked” but using an instant pot.
 Very similar to my Instant Pot Baked Potato recipe.
 But I guess, it basically comes down to the best way to describe it.
 Right!?